A3sal0n/FalconGate/README.md

 ## Getting Started

 FalconGate was built on top of other open source software so it has multiple dependencies which must be configured correctly for it to work.
 The fastest way to get FalconGate up and running it's to use the supplied installation script "install.py" to deploy and configure the framework in your own Raspberry Pi or Banana Pi.
-The installation usually takes a long time because Bro IDS it's compiled from source to ensure the latest features are available.
+This script tries to "guess" your network configuration, installs all the dependencies and configures them.
+The installation usually takes a while because the installation script compiles Bro IDS from it's source to ensure all the latest features are available.

 ### Supported Platforms